cloudant-labs/graphdb-slate/source/includes/guides/backups.md

 ```

-If you want to restore tuesday's state, first replicate from
+If you want to restore tuesday's state instead, first replicate from
 `backup-tuesday` and then from `backup-monday`.
 Using this order,
 documents that were updated on tuesday will only have to be written to
 the target database once.